 While you’re at it, maybe take one or two courses in your chosen topic in order to have a competitor comparison.
 Expect to take 1-3 months to design, create, and film your course – longer if you are creating a Masterclass and holding down a day job at the same time.
 That is in addition to all the research and legwork you should do upfront.

-We hope these simple tips are helpful in getting you on track to launching your online teaching gig.
+We hope these simple tips are helpful in getting you on track to start your online teaching gig.
 And if you do end up choosing Udemy, don’t forget to check out how Teachinguide can help you beat the competition!